artineering-io/flair-docs/flair/materials/flair-shader.md

 ------------------

 ### Color-Plane
 The _Color-Plane_ setting activates a color plane functionality on the material.
-Objects assigned to a color plane material are not affected by the _Atmosphere Color_ attribute that is set in the globals node.
-This allows you to use color planes at different distances from the camera, without any color change affecting them.
+Objects assigned to a color plane material are not affected by lighting or the _Atmosphere Color_ attribute that is set in the globals node.
+This allows you to use just the color, disregarding what is happening around them.

 ------------------
 ------------------